 Taking the set it and forget it approach

 When you open a 529 account, do it in your name — not your child’s name.
 Your child should only be listed as a beneficiary.
 Assets in a 529 plan have very little effect in the financial analysis of most schools because kids are only listed as the beneficiary, not the owner.

-With an age-based portfolio, when your child is 2 or 3, the plan may be heavily invested in stocks.
+With an age-based portfolio, when your child is two or three, the plan may be heavily invested in stocks.
 As they reach 15 or 16, the plan will have less stocks and more bonds.
 This adjustment is done automatically by the fund’s manager.
 No action is required on your part.
-It’s true ‘set it and forget it.’
+It’s true “set it and forget it.”

 A special note about ABLE accounts

 For parents of children with disabilities, there exists something called an Achieving a Better Life Experience (ABLE) account.

 According to the Social Security Administration, “An ABLE account is a type of tax-advantaged account that an eligible individual can use to save funds for the disability-related expenses of the account’s designated beneficiary, who must be blind or disabled by a condition that began before the individual’s 26th birthday.”

 The money can be spent on qualified disability expenses such as education, housing, transportation, job training and more.